EDOLAB: An Open-Source Platform for Education and Experimentation with Evolutionary Dynamic Optimization Algorithms: Introduction

-The organization of the rest of this paper is as follows.
-Section~\ref{sec:contains} describes the definition of DOPs, benchmark generators, performance indicators, and EDOAs included in EDOLAB.
-In Section~\ref{sec:technicalAspects}, we explain several technical aspects of EDOLAB including its software architecture, codes, usage method, GUI, and extension approach.
-Finally, this paper is concluded in Section~\ref{sec:conclusion}.
+The remainder of this paper is organized as follows: Section~\ref{sec:contains} provides definitions of DOPs, benchmark generators, performance indicators, and the EDOAs included in EDOLAB.
+Section~\ref{sec:Overview} offers an overview of the platform's structure and architecture.
+The technical aspects of EDOLAB, including its software architecture, source code structure, usage methods, GUI, and extension capabilities, are detailed in the user manual, which is provided as a separate document.
+Finally, Section~\ref{sec:conclusion} provides the concluding remarks of the paper.